-From the beginning, the members of St. Alban's have been known for their abundant generosity and careful planning.
+From the beginning, the members of St. Alban’s have been known for their abundant generosity and careful planning.
 The founders of our church gave sacrificially, but also took great care to ensure the legacy of this parish would last.
-Towards that end, they set up three ways St. Alban's members could give financial gifts to ensure the future of our parish.
+Towards that end, they set up three ways St. Alban’s members could give financial gifts to ensure the future of our parish.
 They are the Memorial Fund, the Organ Fund, and the Endowment Fund.
 Each fund is described below.
-If you would like to discuss giving to these funds, please contact the Rector, the Rev. Aaron M. G. Zimmerman, or Nancy Bennett, Business Manager, at the church office.
+If you would like to discuss giving to these funds, please contact the Rector, the Rev. Aaron M. G. Zimmerman, or Jesse Lee, Director of Finance and Operations, at the church office.
 You may also click the blue button below in the bottom right corner of your screen for our secure online giving portal.
-Then click "Give to" for a list of funds and select the one you want.
+Then click “Give to” for a list of funds and select the one you want.

 The best time to prepare for the future is now.
 Have you considered legacy stewardship in your final plans?
 Legacy stewardship is a way to provide St. Alban’s with a non-current gift, established during your lifetime, that can benefit St. Alban’s in the future.
 The Book of Common Prayer (p.
 445) directs ministers of the church to assist and encourage members to think about long-term planning and legacy stewardship.

 Click here for our brochure on Legacy Stewardship.

 The Memorial Fund is intended to enable St. Alban’s to purchase items for its ongoing ministry and worship that fall outside normal operating funds.
 In practice, the Memorial Fund allows St. Alban’s to procure vessels, vestments, and other items used at the altar when Celebrating Holy Eucharist.
 In addition, the Memorial Fund has allowed the parish to make improvements to our campus.
 Gifts to the Memorial Fund are often given in memory of a departed loved one or in thanksgiving for the service of a member of St. Alban’s.